cartman1978/the-scuderia-ferrari_f1/README.md

 * As a user, I would like to have my persoanl profile with favourite car.
 * As a user, I want to be able to add car specs, race results, drivers and images for a specific car.
 * As a user, I would like to have a dashboard where I can  have a good overview.
-* As a user, i want to be able to search Ferrari F1 car by year to get specific car information.
+* As a user, I want to be able to search Ferrari F1 car by year to get specific car information.
 * As a user, I want to be able to add many cars information I want.
 * As a user, I want to have the possibility to edit info added or want to add/delete some info.
 * As a user, I want the website to be easy to use.